ZentaChain/zentanetwork-archived/README.md

 # :zap: Zentanetwork :zap:

-Zenta is a Substrate-based, forkless PoS blockchain for communication and data storage.
+Zenta is a forkless PoS network for communication and data storage.
-The construction of a fork-free blockchain with Substrate enables Zentalk and Zentavault to make the perfect provision for Zentachain ecosystem.
+The construction of a fork-free network with Substrate enables Zentalk and Zentavault to make the perfect provision for Zentachain ecosystem.
 Zentameshnet is allow Zentalk users to communicate offline 2 offline.

 ### Build the $CHAIN